 Treatment costs are highest among preventable cancers, including lung cancer, colorectal cancer, breast cancer and mesothelioma.
 Research shows most cancers are preventable.
 The lifestyle choices we make, the foods we eat, and our physical activity levels impact our cancer risk.

 Nearly 20% of cancer patients and their loved ones surveyed by The Mesothelioma Center at Asbestos.com estimated that they spent more than $20,000 each year in total out-of-pocket costs.

 Cancer Expenses That Hurt Financial Situation

 Treatments themselves are not the only factor in cancer costs.
 Nearly 50% of cancer patients surveyed said travel expenses related to treatment hurt their financial situation.

 In 2015, cancer cost Americans aged 16 to 84 a total of $94 billion in lost earnings.

 Forty percent of cancer patients surveyed had difficulties paying medical bills, while 12% lowered the dose of prescription drugs to make them last longer.

-In 2014, cancer patients paid $4 billion out-of-pocket for cancer treatment.
+Cancer patients pay $16 billion out-of-pocket annually for cancer treatment.

-Cancer patients are 2 1/2 times more likely to declare bankruptcy as healthy people.
+Cancer patients are 2 ½ times more likely to declare bankruptcy and 71% more likely to experience a severe adverse financial event than healthy people.

 At an average total of $150,000, cancer treatment costs are more than four times higher than treatment for other common health conditions.